swmcs/swmcs.github.io/pages/girlswhocode.md

 ### What's Next

 Now that you've learned about College Loops, you can <a href="/join/">Join Here</a> and keep an eye out for the next event annoucement!
+(You must be a female-identifying or non-binary student to join GWC College Loops).